Move comes as government austerity measures reduce incomes of many Saudi citizens

 The central bank said on Tuesday that banks must offer all available rescheduling options to clients in a clear, understandable way and explain their financial impact.

-Fixed interest rates on loans cannot be changed, variable rates must remain the same and banks cannot take extra fees when they reschedule loans, the central bank said.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Fixed interest rates on loans cannot be changed, variable rates must remain the same and banks cannot take extra fees when they reschedule loans, the central bank said.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.